rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 ### 6.13.3  Integration with Kubernetes

-Through the use of Custom Resource Definitions for the Kubernetes Master, Intel® Security Libraries can make Kubernetes aware of Intel® SecL security attributes and make them available for pod orchestration.
+Through the use of Custom Resource Definitions for the Kubernetes Control Plane, Intel® Security Libraries can make Kubernetes aware of Intel® SecL security attributes and make them available for pod orchestration.
 In this way, a security-sensitive pod can be launched only on `Trusted` physical worker nodes, or on physical worker nodes that match specified